Examples#

 Step 5

-After applying changes, you can now try to log in on this new user account.
-You should see the web interface similar to this one:
+Now you can log in using the regular user account.
+You should see an interface similar to this:

 ../_images/bacularis_regular_user_web_interface.png